Programming & Capacity Building Project Grants

 Gaithersburg, Maryland ($9,500)

-The 11th annual Washington DC South Asian Film Festival (DCSAFF) will showcase independent cinema by South Asians located in the U.S., South Asia, and other geographic locations.
-DCSAFF will screen feature, documentary, and short films with South Asian content created by South Asian artists.
-The festival will also include post-screening and panel discussions with filmmakers, film production workshops, and other cultural programs.
+Funding supports the 11th annual DC South Asian Film Festival (DCSAFF) showcasing independent cinema by South Asian filmmakers located in the U.S., South Asian countries, and around the world.
+The festival will include documentary and short films with South Asian content created by South Asian artists with English subtitles, as well as post screening and panel discussions with filmmakers, film production workshops, and associated cultural programs.

 Ebong TheatriX